kryaksy/socket/README.md

 # Socket work
-This is a conversation app made by using socket.io
+This is a conversation app clone made by using socket.io

 ## How to Run
 1. Clone this repo